btcven/locha/documentation/en/draft_modulators.md

 Modulation is the process of transforming the information from its original form to a more appropriate one for transmission.

 Demodulation is the reverse process, turning the modulated wave to its original form.
-Modulation its done in the transmisor, specifically in the modulator, and the demodulation in the receiver side on a circuit called demodulator or detector.
+Modulation its done in transmitter side, specifically in the modulator, and  demodulation is in the receiver side on a circuit called demodulator or detector.

 ## 2.1 Carrier wave